 Disposing of mordant baths safely

-Another option is to further strip the mordant bath of the mordant salts to make it less toxic to the environment – exhaust the mordant bath.
+Another option is to further strip the mordant bath of the mordant salts to make it less toxic to the environment.
+In other words, exhaust the mordant bath.

-To exhaust the bath use it a second time just like you did for the original mordant bath.
-Don’t add more mordant, just add in more fiber and bring up the heat.
-Follow the mordanting instructions.
-Then after you have removed the second batch of fiber you can dispose of the water outdoors.
+Then, after you have removed the second batch of fiber, you can dispose of the water outdoors.
 There will be little mordant left in the water, decreasing its toxicity.

 Disposing of dye baths safely